 Eventually Julian is killed and the group is usurped by a more radical chapter seeking to use this pregnancy as a tool to incite and raise an army against the British government.
 Theo takes it upon himself to keep this baby safe and proceeds to take Kee on the run across a broken the english countryside.
 They eventually winding up in a refugee camp in war torn Bexhill-on-Sea where the British government is struggling to control an angry refugee population looking for a place to die a nice, peaceful life.
 Theo and Kee eventually make it to their destination, a ship run by a group called The Humanity Project, who are known for trying to find a way to keep humanity alive.
 Theo dies from wounds received on their insane journey as they reach the ship.

-Gritty, Cinematic Style & Plenty of Long Takes
+Children of Men Has a Gritty, Cinematic Style & Plenty of Long Takes

-The film has an exciting visual style.
+Children of Men has an exciting visual style.
 With several long-take action scenes that appear to be shot in one continuous take.
 Some actually are, but several shots are over several days pieced together with genius editing and CGI.

 The one that grabs you almost immediately is the scene of the bombing in the coffee shop mere moments after Clive Owen buys his coffee and exits it.
 It’s a tense, brutal moment as people are bloodily stumbling and there’s yelling and confusion in this long, scanning shot that seems to walk through the rubble and back to Theo.

-Another long-take happens as the group transporting Theo and Key are ambushed in the english countryside.
+Another long-take in Children of Men happens as the group transporting Theo and Key are ambushed in the english countryside.
 Julian is killed while several armed men on motorcycles ride alongside the car trying to hijack them.
 The camera keeps looking into the car and then spinning around the windows showing what’s going on everywhere seemingly all at once while never cutting to the next shot.
 These shots are talked about and beloved in cinema as they are incredibly difficult to shoot and take weeks of preparation and planning before you can even get into it and shoot it.

 Spaced-Out Michael Caine